-- 2.4 A person may not be appointed to the Board as a Local Authority Director by a constituent authority or be nominated as a deputy for such a director unless he is a member of the constituent authority by whom that person is appointed. - 2.5 A person may not be appointed by the Board as a Nominated Director unless such person has been nominated for this purpose by the Humber Local Enterprise Partnership (or such body or bodies as the Secretary of State may from time to time by order made by statutory instrument substitute as the nominating body) and must appear to the appointing directors to be a person who has special knowledge or experience of the operation of commerce in the whole or some part of the area of the constituent authorities2. - 2.6 The appointment of a director is not effective unless - (a) In the case of a Local Authority Director, this is certified to the Board by the chief executive of the appointing constituent authority, - (b) In the case of Nominated Director, this is certified to the chief executive of each constituent authority by the clerk to the Board3
+- 2.4 A person may not be appointed to the Board as a Local Authority Director by a constituent authority or be nominated as a deputy for such a director unless he is a member of the constituent authority by whom that person is appointed. - 2.5 A person may not be appointed by the Board as a Nominated Director unless such person has been nominated for this purpose by the Humber Local Enterprise Partnership (or such body or bodies as the Secretary of State may from time to time by order made by statutory instrument substitute as the nominating body) and must appear to the appointing directors to be a person who has special knowledge or experience of the operation of commerce in the whole or some part of the area of the constituent authorities. - 2.6 The appointment of a director is not effective unless - (a) In the case of a Local Authority Director, this is certified to the Board by the chief executive of the appointing constituent authority, - (b) In the case of Nominated Director, this is certified to the chief executive of each constituent authority by the clerk to the Board - 2.7 A person is not qualified to act as a director in respect of more than one appointment at a time and, if appointed by more than one constituent authority or by a constituent authority and by directors of the Board for any period, must choose which appointment to take within one month of the second appointment, at which point the other appointment is deemed void.

-2 Section 6 of the Humber Bridge Act 1959 as amended by s3 and Schedule 1 of the Humber Bridge Act 2013
+&lt;sup>2 Section 6 of the Humber Bridge Act 1959 as amended by s3 and Schedule 1 of the Humber Bridge Act 2013

-3 Section 12 of the Humber Bridge Act 1959 as amended by s3 and Schedule 1 of the Humber Bridge Act 2013
+Section 12 of the Humber Bridge Act 1959 as amended by s3 and Schedule 1 of the Humber Bridge Act 2013